Solyaridz3/Solyaridz3/README.md

 - 👋 Hi, I’m @Solyaridz3
-- 👀 I’m interested in Python, Django, AI
+- 👀 I’m interested in Go, Python, Django
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @solyaridz3 telegram/instagram

 <!---
 Solyaridz3/Solyaridz3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.